Kryten: Personality

 Having lost his obedience programmes, Kryten is able to better himself.
 While he continues to be a sanitation droid, and to enjoy cleaning and serving others, he has also become the science expert amongst the Dwarfers, often leading missions such as their search for Rimmer on the psi-moon in "Terrorform" (1992).
 The dichotomy between these two aspects of his personality leads to Rimmer naming him things such as "Captain Bog-bot" and "Commander U-Bend".

 Kryten also extends his emotional range, which leads to him deactivating his shutdown disk (DivaDroid, his creators, believes in planned obsolescence), although the crew are then forced into a showdown with his would-be replacement.
 His greatest ambition is to be human, and to this end he attempts to learn to lie and insult people (mostly Rimmer).

 Perhaps the most significant element of his personality is guilt.
 When his ability to feel guilty for his actions is compromised in some way, he can become careless, rude and even aggressive.
 This guilt is not necessarily balanced out by a sense of pride in the good work he does – in the episode "The Inquisitor" (1992), he believes his selflessness was purely a matter of programming and therefore he has not led a worthwhile life.
 In the episode "Back to Reality" (1992), Kryten almost commits suicide when under the belief that he takes the life of a human (he later finds out it was just an illusion created by the despair squid).

-Kryten has at least three spare heads, one of which has droid-rot (a condition similar to computer senility) that gives it a Lancastrian accent.
+Kryten has at least three spare heads, one of which has droid-rot which gives it a Lancastrian accent.
 The spare heads can engage in conversation with Kryten.
-In "Stoke Me a Clipper" (1997), Kryten mentions that Spare Head 3 once told him that the other heads held a poll and voted Kryten as the ugly, big-eared one, upsetting Kryten.
+In "Stoke Me a Clipper" (1997), Kryten mentions that Spare Head 3 once told him that the other heads held a poll and voted him the "ugly, big-eared one", upsetting him.
 The others take turns being main head.
 All of these are destroyed in "Beyond a Joke" (1997) due to the final step of Mamet's joke; eventually a 2X4B mechanoid will "blow its top" (due to Lister wanting to put ketchup on a lobster).
 The "nega drive" which caused this has been removed, and, luckily, Kryten's personality chips survive and get placed in a new head.

 Kryten forms an irrational dislike of Kochanski when he first meets her, mostly out of a fear that she and Lister would fall in love and abandon him.
 However, he grows to respect her (although not necessarily like her) after she saves Lister's life from the Epideme virus.